 This topic provides an overview of the initial approach to and management of urothelial carcinoma of the bladder.
-More detailed discussions of these issues are found in the associated topics, as noted below.
+More detailed discussions of specific issues are found in associated topics, as indicated below.

 The management of urothelial tumors arising at other sites is discussed separately, as are other types of bladder cancer: